randall-frank/mrt-source/mrtrashcan/content/star-trek.rst

 **MCCOY**:What about the captain?

-**DINA**:You silly sods will do anything for this guy, I'm            keeping him as ramsom until I reach Starbase seven.
+**DINA**:You silly sods will do anything for this guy, I'm            keeping him as ransom until I reach Starbase seven.

 **SCOT**:You can't do that...